Jarn/buildout/README.rst

 Documentation
 =============

-This buildout is meant to be a basis for all future Jarn buildouts.
+This buildout is meant to be a basis for all future Jarn project buildouts.
-Anyone, also people not working on Jarn is free to use this buildout.
+Anyone, also people not working for Jarn, is free to use this buildout.
 It is provided as-is without any support or warranty.

 Before using this buildout you should read through this document and get